 For linear measurement, you can do the Can of Worms activity.
 This is simply cutting ribbon of different colors into various lengths and put them in a container.
 The students alone or in groups take out the worms and measure them, recording their answers.
 This is much more fun than a worksheet.

-This second of the lesson plans math vocabulary words 1st grade covers the geometry words:
+This lesson plan covers the geometry words:

 One good activity to reinforce these vocabulary words is to make a quilt.
 Print out a grid of one inch squares.
 Have the shapes cut out of various colors of construction paper to fill in the squares.
 Some squares will have two triangles or two rectangles.